Buoyancy Control: Scuba Dive Like a Pro

 Tip #1: Dive Properly Weighted

 The most common mistake is people diving with or requesting too much weight.
-Diving with extra weight will undoubtedly make you sink easier, but forms various habits.
+Diving with extra weight will undoubtedly make you sink easier, but it forms various habits.
 First, the bottom half of your body tends to tilt downward.
 Second, your fins will kick up the sand behind you if you dive close to the bottom.
 Your finning not only obstructs the visibility of scuba divers behind you but also disturbs the sea life in the sand.
 The best game you can play while diving is to see if you can make it through an entire dive without touching or grazing ANYTHING, including the sand.
 Swimming higher in the water column with your legs tilted downward may cause you to “yo-yo” dive.
 Since your hips end up beneath your shoulders, the result is kicking up instead of propelling forward.
 This motion counteracts the lead weights pulling you down, but it is an incredibly inefficient way to move in the water and causes you to use the air in your tank much faster.
 Not only is your kicking inefficient, but you will undoubtedly have to rely more on your BCD to achieve neutral buoyancy, which also wastes your air.

-Tip #2: Lungs and Legs!
+Tip #2: Lungs and Legs

 You will hear multiple times from Banyan Tree Divers instructors, our famous Lungs and Legs reminder.
 Once you descend, your breathing and kicking control your neutral buoyancy.
 The closer you are, the more buoyant you are, so it is not uncommon to begin a dive feeling like you aren’t sinking quickly.
 The trick is to stay vertical with your feet down and completely deflate your lungs.
 A short inhale and a long exhale will help you descend that first few feet.

-Once you start descending you must position your body horizontally in the water.
+Once descending, you must position your body horizontally in the water.
 Remember, you don’t want to keep swimming with your legs down and start yo-yo diving.
 It doesn’t look cool at all!
 When you dive, you should almost feel like your feet are above your head as they extend behind you.
 Long kicks from your hips with knees slightly bent will allow you to move efficiently.
 If you can frog kick, that’s even better because diving is not about kicking fast.
 The less work you do to swim, the longer your tank will last.
 Move slowly and efficiently.

 Using only the lungs and legs also means keeping your arms still.
 Beginner Maui scuba divers often feel the need to steady themselves by using their arms.
 This action is quite natural, considering we learn to swim this way.
 However, if you watch a diver with impeccable neutral buoyancy control, they NEVER use their arms.
 Diving with your arms is inefficient (and looks uncool) but also wasteful for air consumption.
 Arm movement increases the risk of you smacking your buddy or, worse, a sea urchin in the coral reef.
-Keep your arms tucked into your body and only use your Lungs and Legs!
+Keep your arms tucked into your body, and only use your Lungs and Legs!

 Your breathing is perhaps the essential aspect of neutral buoyancy control.
 During the PADI Open Water Diver course, you learn to slowly rise by inhaling and slightly sink exhaling.
 Your entire dive is an exercise in controlling your breathing to maintain a preferred depth.
 Fast, shallow breathing will pull you up toward the surface.
 Continuously exhaling when overweighted without using your BCD to compensate will cause you to crash into the bottom.
 Of course, that’s assuming you have a bottom area to land.
-Often dive sites are hundreds of feet deep, and without monitoring your depth gauge, it is relatively easy to dip below recreational dive limits without even noticing.
+Often, dive sites are hundreds of feet deep, and without monitoring your depth gauge, it is relatively easy to dip below recreational dive limits without even noticing.

 Tip #3: Be Aware of Your Ocean Environment